Region III Regional Awards

 - Advocacy for diversifying the field of international education, which may include recruitment and retention of professional staff/faculty from historically minoritized communities, efforts to build an inclusive work environment, or service within the international education community to promote inclusion.

 2021 Recipient: Irene Scott, Texas A&M University

 Glenn Freeman First-Timer Scholarship

 In support of professional development with International Education, the Region provides a limited number of scholarships for first-time attendees.
 In memory of former Region III Chair, Glenn Freeman, the First-Timer Grants provide early-bird conference registration reimbursement and will be awarded to selected applicants from each state in the Region, as budget allows.
-Apply for this scholarship for the 2022 All-Region Summit by August 1.
+Apply for this scholarship for the 2023 Region III Conference by Friday, September 1, 2023.

 Region III Travel Grant

 Region III will offer travel grants in the form of complimentary registration and up to $300 in travel expenses.
 The deadline to apply for a Region III travel grant is Friday, September 1, 2023.

 As international educators, you have the opportunity to submit nominations for an individual in the field of international education who has shown outstanding years of service to their state.
 The projects and/or services sited in their nomination must have state impact.
 Each state will award one award at their respective state meeting.
 Each award winner will receive recognition at the Region III Meeting.